Bayon (band): History

-Bayon arose around 1971 from the formation Garage Players, a former blues rock band.
-From the founder members only Christoph Theusner (GDR/Germany) is still present.
-Together with Sonny Thet they form the 'hard core' members of the band.
-In 1977 Bayon released their first LP record, which was self-titled.
+Bayon formed around 1971, from members of the band, Garage Players, a former blues rock band.
+The only founding member who stayed with the band long-term was Christoph Theusner.
+He and Sonny Thet were the central members of the band.
+In 1977 Bayon released their first LP record.
 Beside their normal concert activities Bayon operated compositional for East German theaters in Berlin, Weimar and Gera as well as the East German media.
-So they made radio plays, film and stage scene music for well-known artists like Heiner Müller.
+They made radio plays, film and stage scene music for well-known artists like Heiner Müller.
 The following albums Suite and El Sonido got a lot of attention in the GDR media.

-In 2006 Bayon re-released their song Stell dich mitten in den Regen, which was first published on the Sampler Hallo No 1 by East German record label Amiga in 1972.
+In 2006, the song Stell dich mitten in den Regen was used in the German film The Lives of Others.
+Following this, Bayon re-released the song, which was first published on the Sampler Hallo No 1 by East German record label Amiga in 1972.
 In 2010, Bayon was awarded with the German World Music award RUTH for their lifework.
 The death of band leader Christoph Theusner in July 2023 marked the end of Bayon.

-Trivia

-Beside his work with Bayon Sonny Thet released three solo albums.
+Outside of Bayon, Sonny Thet released three solo albums.

+Personal lives

 Sonny Thet is the father of Anthony Thet the lead guitarist of the German rock band Asher Lane.
-In 2010 Anthony Thet became well known with his participation in the casting-show X Factor where he won through the finals.
+In 2010, Anthony Thet became well known with his participation in the casting-show X Factor where he won through the finals.

 Christoph Theusner is the father of artist Ulrike Theusner.

-Song 'Stell dich mitten in den Regen' was used in German film The Lives of Others.